-2020 was tough.
-But with new challenges come emerging technologies, and the impact of the technologies on Sri Lanka can’t be underestimated.
-Today, we’ll discuss what happened to Sri Lanka this year and how telematics and IoT solutions helped businesses survive it.
+2020 was tough, but with new challenges come emerging technology trends, and their impact can’t be underestimated.
+Today, we’ll discuss what happened to the world this year and how telematics and IoT solutions helped businesses survive it.

-As a technology source, we take KLOUDIP – the Sri Lankan developer who provided solutions for most of the challenges that the country faced in 2020.
+As a technology source, we take KLOUDIP – the developer who provided solutions for most of the challenges that the world faced in 2020.

 - COVID-19 detection and contact tracing solutions